Kingdom of Prussia: 1848–1871: German wars of unification

-Although Bismarck had a reputation as an unyielding conservative, he initially inclined to seek a compromise over the budget issue.
+Although Bismarck had a reputation as an unyielding conservative, he was initially inclined to seek a compromise over the budget issue.
 However, William refused to consider it; he viewed defence issues as the crown's personal province.
 Forced into a policy of confrontation, Bismarck came up with a novel theory.
 Under the constitution, the king and the parliament were responsible for agreeing on the budget.
 Bismarck argued that since they had failed to come to an agreement, there was a "hole" in the constitution, and the government had to continue to collect taxes and disburse funds in accordance with the old budget in order to keep functioning.
 The government thus operated without a new budget from 1862 to 1866, allowing Bismarck to implement William's military reforms.

 The liberals violently denounced Bismarck for what they saw as his disregard for the fundamental law of the kingdom.
 However, Bismarck's real plan was an accommodation with liberalism.
-Although he had opposed German unification earlier in his career, he had now come to believe it inevitable.
+Although he had opposed German unification earlier in his career, he had now come to believe it was inevitable.
 To his mind, the conservative forces had to take the lead in the drive toward creating a unified nation in order to keep from being eclipsed.
 He also believed that the middle-class liberals wanted a unified Germany more than they wanted to break the grip of the traditional forces over society.
-He thus embarked on a drive to form a united Germany under Prussian leadership, and guided Prussia through three wars which ultimately achieved this goal.
+He thus embarked on a drive to form a united Germany under Prussian leadership and guided Prussia through three wars, which ultimately achieved this goal.

 The first of these wars was the Second War of Schleswig (1864), which Prussia initiated and succeeded in, and in which it gained the assistance of Austria.
-Denmark was soundly defeated and surrendered both Schleswig and Holstein, to Prussia and Austria respectively.
+Denmark was soundly defeated and surrendered both Schleswig and Holstein to Prussia and Austria, respectively.

 Aftermath of the Austro-Prussian War (1866):